scify/Crowdsourcing-Platform/README.md

 ### Step 3: Create A Database

-In case of a manual installation, you will need to create a Database for the application.
+In case of a non-Docker installation, you will need to create a Database for the application.

 In case of a Docker environment, enter the `crowdsourcing_platform_db` container, and create a Database named `crowdsourcing_db_docker`: